Jinkx Monsoon: Personal life

 In 2017, Hoffer stated she identified as "non-gendered" or non-binary, and went by singular they pronouns when not in drag.
 In an April 2017 interview, Monsoon stated, "I've never identified as fully male.
 I've always identified as more gender fluid or gender ambiguous, but I never knew the vocabulary to explain it for myself."

 In a 2024 interview, Monsoon stated that she identifies as trans-femme non-binary and uses she/her pronouns.
-In the same interview, she said she'd begun hormone replacement therapy and had undergone facial feminization surgery.
-In 2025, she revealed that she identifies as pansexual.
+In the same interview, she said she had begun hormone replacement therapy and undergone facial feminization surgery.
+In 2025, she stated that she identifies as pansexual.

 Hoffer struggles with alcoholism and substance abuse.
-She is a cannabis user and “a huge weed advocate.”
-She had been hit by a car while intoxicated and almost hit again a few years later in 2019 while "blackout drunk."
+She is a cannabis user and "a huge weed advocate".
+She had been hit by a car while intoxicated and almost hit again a few years later in 2019 while "blackout drunk".

 Hoffer has narcolepsy, a fact that she revealed in the season five premiere of RuPaul's Drag Race.

 In January 2021, Hoffer married her partner Michael Abbott in a small ceremony at home with their friends and family witnessing through video call.
 The marriage was officiated by comedian Deven Green.
 In February 2024, Abbott announced they had separated.

 In April 2024, Hoffer legally changed her name to Hera Hoffer, but still kept her stage name of Jinkx Monsoon.

-She had lived in Seattle, Washington up until 2018.
+She had lived in Seattle, Washington, up until 2018.
 In October 2018, she moved back to Portland and currently lives in a house named Monsoon Manor.

 Political views

 Hoffer writes on her Instagram and Twitter accounts about her views on US President Donald Trump and LGBT equality.
 She is a Democratic Party supporter and donated to both Elizabeth Warren's and Bernie Sanders's campaigns to be the Democratic nominee for president in 2020.
-She is a public supporter of trans rights and frequently makes posts on social media advocating for trans people.
+She has spoken out in support of Palestine.